SK53/indicia-docs/administrating/importing.rst

 that, for example, if the user maps a "Place" import column to the Sample Location Name database attribute, future imports of the same import file template will remember the mapping so not require user input.
+In order for this to work when using the import from within Drupal, you need a field attached to the user account to store the remembered mappings in.

+Drupal 6
+^^^^^^^^

-In order for this to work when using the import from within Drupal, the Drupal Profile module must be enabled and a Profile field must be created to support the capturing of the remembered mappings.
+In Drupal 6, the Drupal Profile module must be enabled and a Profile field must be created to support the capturing of the remembered mappings.
 To do this:

 #.
 Visit the *Site building > Modules* page in your Drupal installation and